Frankiey/azure-llm-sizer/README.md

 ```

 The script enforces the JSON schema with `pydantic` and fetches each model's configuration directly from the hub.
 A GitHub Actions workflow (`refresh.yml`) performs the same operation automatically every day.
+Models that require accepting a license on Hugging Face are skipped during the update and keep their existing values.